-A Rate-of-Change Alarm monitors an input for a change in value with respect to time (Figure below).
+A Rate-of-Change Alarm monitors an input for a change in value with respect to time (see Figure 1.3).
 The alarm is set to trip when the input rate-of-change exceeds a user-selected amount (Delta) over a user-selected time period (Delta Time).
 This can be set to detect: